4 Benefits of Swinging For Sensory Kiddos + 10 Therapy Swings for Under $100

 1. Improves Sensory Integration

 As I mentioned above, swinging helps with sensory integration.
 This means it helps to get all the senses to work together.
 When someone is well regulated, all of their senses are working together and in harmony with one another.
-This happens by our brains forming connections so when you see a picture of broccoli, you can also imagine how it smells and how it tastes and how it feels when you touch it.
-That’s sensory integration.
+This happens through our brain forming connections as multiple senses are stimulated at the same time.

 2. It’s Calming